KaiHotz/react-formik-ui/README.md

 The Idea behind React-Formik-UI is to make the composition of forms with React and Formik even easier, so you don't have to write any HTML markup or extra components for your forms.

-Each component makes use of Formiks context, there for you need to have Formik installed in project
+Each component makes use of Formiks context, there for you need to have Formik installed in your project.

+## Markup, Styling and ClassNames
+The markup for the components input, select, checkbox, radio, textarea and Datepicker consists of a wrapper div, label, the main component, hint, and error message.

+By default all component have NO styling applied.</br>
+This is intentionally, so you have the posibility to apply your own styling.</br>
+All the components used in the form are scoped by the default classes, situated on the Form component, `react-formik-ui form-wrapper`

+Each component has its corresponding wrapper class (eg: Input component  `input-wrapper` ), as well as the class `form-element`.</br>
+you also can pass your own custom class to the wrapper of each component bay passing the `className` prop.

+Anyhow if you pass the prop `styled` to the Form component a minimal styling will be applied to add some structure to the form and each form element.

 ## Installation